-I’ve just realized we have made strides with the house from the early days when we just moved in.
-From chaos and lack of storage…
+I just realized we made strides with the house from the early days when we just moved in.
+From utter chaos and lack of storage…

 to being more organized and presentable!
-In a house, there will always be more work that needs to be done, but seeing a huge improvement like this is inspiring.
+In a house, there will always be more work that needs to be done, but seeing huge improvement from before to now is inspiring.
 One step at a time, one step at a time 🙂

 Furthermore, I think we’ve really adjusted to our new life here.

 We have our go-to restaurants in Bicutan already, even if it’s nothing like the food scene in BF, which enticed me – even when I was living in Makati and QC – to go visit.
 But there are some who say that it’s only a matter of time until it catches up.

 We’ve found a good grooming place for Yuri, and we’ve taken advantage of the small wet market in Russia Street for cheap but sweet fruits, last minute vegetable shopping, and by-the-kilo Friskies.
-There’s even a small neighborhood supermarket that reminds me a lot of Hi-Top in QC called Big C.
+There’s even a small neighbourhood supermarket that reminds me a lot of Hi-Top in QC called Big C.

 Going beyond Bicutan